Courses for beginners

 What study modes are available?

 There are several campuses within the Perth area that provide indigenous land worker training.
 The closest campus is 7km away from the center of Perth.
+You can also study a indigenous land worker course through online learning.
 Find a course provider that best suits your study needs.

 Related occupations